VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: Introduction

-For different source data modalities (speeches, text, images, etc.), appropriate neural network architectures are essential for semantic codecs to achieve efficient SC.
-Long Short-Term Memorys and Transformers can be utilized to model the sequential information for text\cite{text_1, text_3}, and convolutional neural networks can be utilized to extract local information for speeches\cite{speech_1,speech_2,speech_3} and images\cite{image_1,image_2,image_3}.
-Furthermore, deep joint source-channel coding (DJSCC) can be integrated with SC for end-to-end (E2E) training to resist wireless noise while improving the overall performance of SC \cite{image_1,image_2,image_3,Sem_JSCC}.
+For different source data modalities (speeches, texts, images, etc.), appropriate neural network architectures are essential for semantic codecs to achieve efficient SC.
+Long Short-Term Memorys and Transformers can be utilized to model the sequential information for texts\cite{text_1, text_3}, and convolutional neural networks (CNNs) can be utilized to extract local information for speeches\cite{speech_1,speech_2,speech_3} and images\cite{image_1,image_2,image_3}.
+As a novel model architecture, diffusion-based models are also increasingly applied for SC\cite{CDDM,DM-MIMO,HPQ,generativeSC}, which can learn the original data distribution through a gradual denoising process.
+Diffusion-based models can serve as a plug-in module to remove channel noise\cite{CDDM,DM-MIMO} or a semantic decoder to refine the degraded signals\cite{HPQ,generativeSC} at the receiver.
+Furthermore, deep joint source-channel coding (DJSCC) can be integrated with SC for end-to-end (E2E) training to resist wireless noise while improving the overall performance of SC\cite{digitalsc,Sem_JSCC,Yukun}.
+The introduction of the encryption module can also improves the security of SC systems\cite{protect}.

-Unlike SC for text or images, video-based SC presents greater challenges due to the extra \emph{temporal correlations} presented in videos.
-Building on traditional video compression techniques, earlier studies \cite{video1,video2,video3,video4} break down video transmission into the sequential transmission of several frames using conditional coding.
+Unlike SC for texts or images, video-based SC faces greater challenges due to the extra \emph{temporal correlations} presented in videos.
+Building on traditional video compression techniques, earlier studies \cite{video1,video2} break down video transmission into the sequential transmission of several frames using conditional coding.
 The current frame is modeled as the conditional distribution with respect to the adjacent reference frames.
 Then, frames are encoded and decoded sequentially based on the reference frames in actual transmission.
 Some studies \cite{video5, video6} segment frames into backgrounds and key points/segments for semantic extraction and transmission.
-However, these approaches lack \textit{spatiotemporal modeling} of the whole video, leading to inefficient semantic extraction.
-Overall, current video-based SC research mainly focuses on video reconstruction, with few investigations and developments for other intelligent functionalities.
-Furthermore, research into multimodal video-based SC has yet to be extensively explored.
+However, these approaches still focus on pixel-level video reconstruction without deeper exploration of information in videos.